Teradata/developer-resources/docs/explore-and-analyze-data/collaborate-project.md

 ## Access the project

+1. Connect to JupyterLab, open a notebook, and select the AI Unlimited kernel.

-1. Connect to the manager.
+2. Connect to the manager.
 ```bash
 %workspaces_config host=<ip_or_hostname>, apikey=<API_Key>, withtls=<T|F>
 ```

-2. Find out if the engine is deployed.
+3. Find out if the engine is deployed.
 ```bash
 %project_engine_list project=<Project_Name>
 ```

-3. If the engine is not deployed, deploy it.
+4. If the engine is not deployed, deploy it.
 <Tabs>
 <TabItem value="aws1" label="AWS">